Genetic Operators in Evolutionary Algorithms

 Generate an initial random population within CURRENT_POPULATION NEXT_POPULATION := EMPTY WHILE termination criterion not met /* Perform Crossover */ WHILE less than f_XOV*PSIZE/2 individuals have been selected select a pair of parent individuals crossover the two parent individuals producing a pair of offspring calculate the fitness of each new offspring add the two offspring to NEXT_POPULATION END WHILE /* Perform Mutation */ WHILE less than f_MUT*PSIZE individuals have been selected select an individual apply the mutation operator to the individual calculate the fitness of the mutated individual add the mutated individual to NEXT_POPULATION END WHILE /* Perform Reproduction */ WHILE less than f_FPR*PSIZE individuals have been selected select an individual copy the individual to NEXT_POPULATION END WHILE /* NEXT_POPULATION now contains PSIZE individuals */ CURRENT_POPULATION := NEXT_POPULATION NEXT_POPULATION := EMPTY END WHILE Constants: f_FPR - Fitness proportionate reproduction fraction (0.19) f_XOV - Crossover fraction (0.80) f_MUT - Mutation fraction (0.01) PSIZE - Number of individuals in the population (500) Note that the parenthesized values above are merely suggested values

 Listing 1.
-High-level outline of the GP algorithm
+A high-level outline of the GP algorithm.

-Genetic programming represents a future revolution in algorithm development.
-The above example algorithm will help introduce you to how this concept could change the way automation functions in the future.
+GP represents a future revolution in algorithm development.
+The above example algorithm helps introduce you to how this concept could change the way automation functions in the future.

 In the next article, we'll discuss symbolic regression and take a look at an example of evolving a sorting program.